 Individuals may opt for either partial or complete withdrawal of EPF.
 But such withdrawals can be made only under specific circumstances.
 Here is a list of a few such circumstances under which individuals can withdraw EPF completely –

 Here is a list of a few such circumstances under which individuals can withdraw EPF partially –

 EPF India members can withdraw EPF by submitting a withdrawal application either offline or through EPF online portal.

-- UAN should be linked to be linked with Aadhaar.
+Step 3: UAN should be linked with Aadhaar.
 They would also need the PAN and respective bank details with its IFSC code.